Established 2005

 Brett Gregory

-Hi, I'm Brett Gregory, Serious Feather's founder and creative director.
+So I'm Brett Gregory, and I'm Serious Feather's Creative Director.

-Based in Greater Manchester in the UK, Serious Feather is a multi-award-winning independent production house which, for over 20 years, has excelled at digital film and video, print media and podcasting.
+Based in Greater Manchester in the UK, Serious Feather is a multi-award-winning independent production company which, for over 20 years, has excelled at digital film and video, print media and podcasting.

 With regards to personal background, I was raised on a working-class council estate situated in a former mining town in Nottinghamshire throughout the 1970s and 1980s.